duraspace/pasig/README.md

-# pasig
+# PASIG
-Preservation and Archiving Special Interest Group
+Website resources for the Preservation and Archiving Special Interest Group